alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 npx hardhat run ./scripts/deployMint.js --network mumbai
 ```

-That's it.
-You've deployed your contracts using Hardhat.
-You should see a contract address that you can use in a block explorer to monitor transactions.
+That's it; you've deployed your contracts via Hardhat.
+You should see a contract address that you can use in a block explorer.

 ## 4. Verify smart contracts with Hardhat

-Once you deploy your smart contracts, you should verify them with the applicable block explorer to enable read/write interactions from that explorer.
+After deploying your smart contracts, you should verify them with the applicable block explorer to enable read/write interactions from that explorer and easy auditing.

-If you deployed the contracts in Remix, you'll just need to follow the Hardhat steps above through compilation to use Hardhat for verification.
+If you deployed the contracts in Remix, you'll just need to follow the Hardhat steps above through compilation and then use Hardhat for verification.
 (No need to deploy via Hardhat, but you'll need the artifacts, ABI, and bytecode.)

-Before verifying through Hardhat, you need to add an API key for Etherscan or Polygonscan (easy to set up when you create an account), and `require("@nomiclabs/hardhat-etherscan");` to your config file.
-(See the sample config file by way of example.)
+Before verifying through Hardhat, you need to add an API key for Etherscan or Polygonscan (easy to set up when you create an account) and `require("@nomiclabs/hardhat-etherscan");` to your config file.
+(By way of example, see the sample config file.)

-Install the etherscan package and then run the Hardhat verify command, replacing `<NETWORK>` with the applicable blockchain and `<CONTRACT>` with the deployed contract's address.
+Install the etherscan package (works for Polygonscan too with an API key) and then run the Hardhat verify command, replacing `<NETWORK>` with the applicable blockchain and `<CONTRACT>` with the deployed contract's address.

 ```
 npm install --save-dev @nomiclabs/hardhat-etherscan